 - Transfer sausage to a paper towel-lined plate and cover with foil to keep warm.
 Leave any rendered fat in skillet.

-- If there isn't a lot of fat, add ½-1 tbsp olive oil in the skillet and let it heat up.
+- If there isn't a lot of fat, add ½-1 tablespoon olive oil in the skillet and let it heat up.
 Add frozen potatoes, season with salt and pepper to taste if not already seasoned.
 Cook, tossing occasionally until they are lightly browned and cooked through (about 7-9 minutes).
 Transfer potatoes to dish and cover with foil to keep warm. **If you made my breakfast potato recipe linked above, skip this step**

 - Spray skillet with non-stick spray or add more oil, and cook eggs over medium-low heat.
 Using a rubber spatula, continuously scrape the bottom of the pan and folding eggs inward until they are just set.
 Transfer eggs to dish and cover to keep warm.